-matrix:map anonymous reporter matrix matrix:map anonymous reporter matrix anything matrix:map sqrt matrix would take the square root of each element of matrix.
+Reports a new matrix which results from applying reporter (an anonymous reporter or the name of a reporter) to each of the elements of the given matrix.
+For example, matrix:map sqrt matrix would take the square root of each element of matrix.
 If more than one matrix argument is provided, the reporter is given the elements of each matrix as arguments.
 Thus, would add matrix1 and matrix2.